J7mbo/silex-auth-skeleton/README.md

 Annoyed with having to figure out the best code and directory structure for a working Silex skeleton?
 Well, look no further.
 This code is a great baseline for all your needs.

+**Update (15/04/2015)**: I'm currently re-writing this with the latest Silex (2.x) and Symfony 2 components (2.6.*).
+Expect a new library popping up in the coming weeks that's much nicer and faster.

 ## Features

 - Configuration loaded from YAML files, just like in Symfony2